evildmp/diataxis-documentation-framework/contact.rst

 <https://github.com/evildmp/diataxis-documentation-framework/discussions>`_ section of the `GitHub
 repository <https://github.com/evildmp/diataxis-documentation-framework>`_.

-You can also submit a pull request to have your documentation listed in the :ref:`Who's using Diátaxis <adoption>` or to suggest an improvement, or `file an issue
+You can also submit a pull request to have your documentation listed in :ref:`Who's using Diátaxis <adoption>` or to suggest an improvement, or `file an issue
 <https://github.com/evildmp/diataxis-documentation-framework/issues>`_.